Skip to content

 • PhD Students: An excellent platform to present your research, receive valuable feedback, and network with leading experts.

-• Postdocs and research associates: A chance to showcase your expertise, explore collaboration opportunities, and contribute to the advancement of propeller technology.
+• Postdocs and research associates: A chance to showcase expertise, explore collaboration opportunities, and contribute to the advancement of propeller technology.

 • Academics: A forum to identify potential research partners, discover innovative approaches, and contribute to the training of the next generation of researchers.